arandomdevwhodoesnothing/toolbox.c/README.md

 Note: Some commands may not work or not implemented.
 This Project is under MIT License

-Compress the tar.lz4 file to install toolbox
+Compress the toolbox.tar.gz file to install toolbox

 New Update: Added dd, sync, readlink, env, test, tr, fixed tac, etc.